Call Me: (801) 871-9056

 Different types of therapy?
 Types of mental health therapy?
-You ask this question because you are not sure what therapy is best suites you for you and your concerns for mental health.
+You ask this question because you are not sure what therapy is best suited for you and your concerns for mental health.
 Or, you could be asking these questions because you are looking for study materials for your future career in therapy.
-I will have a focus on these questions with the viewpoint of a potential client seeking out advice and for those who have taken an interest in the wonderful world of the human mind and its intricate ways.
+There will be a focus on these questions from the viewpoint of a potential client seeking out advice and for those who have taken an interest in the wonderful world of the human mind and its intricate ways.

-To answer the basic question of different types of therapy, let’s focus on some basics.
+Let’s focus on some basics to answer the basic question of different types of therapy.
 Sigmund Freud is considered the father of psychology.
 However, others may argue this was not the beginning of trying to understand the human mind.
-Religious texts of various kinds touch on the idea of connection between mental state and mood.
-However, it is more hinted toward this connection.
-Additionally, the idea of these religions texts making such connections is only an example.
-As a matter of fact a reported cure for mental illness 7000 years ago was called trepidation.
-Sigmund Freud began his work into the human mind by observing himself.
+Religious texts of various kinds touch on the idea of a connection between mental state and mood.
+However, there are more hints toward this connection.
+Additionally, the idea of these religious texts making such connections is only an example.
+As a matter of fact, a reported cure for mental illness 7000 years ago was called trepidation.
+Sigmund Freud began his work on the human mind by observing himself.

 How to Choose Different Types of Mental Health Therapy for You?

 For some self-disclosure.
 Before I sought out a career in mental health therapy, I remember being in your position.
 One of the biggest concerns I had was which therapy I needed.
 I remember being limited by the type of insurance I had and the size of my wallet.
 I hope to clear a few things up about different types of therapy to choose from.